backstage/backstage/.changeset/eighty-geese-return.md

 '@backstage/plugin-catalog-backend-module-msgraph': patch
 ---

-revert ms graph token as it breaks the graph provider
+Revert using `baseUrl` for MS Graph provider as it breaks token retrieval